mzmine/mzmine_documentation/docs/module_docs/join_aligner/spectra_similarity.md

  2. **Composite dot-product identity** - used to determine the similarity between two spectra (usually library and query spectra).
 Especially useful for very reproducible generation of spectra (GC-EI-MS).
 Takes into account the relative intensities of neighbouring signals in the two spectra.
 This option is used for MS1 level.

- Additional setup of spectra similarity comparison enables set up of the following parameters:
+ Additional setup of spectra similarity comparison enables modification of the following parameters:

 #### Weights
 Weights for the m/z and intensity values.
 Usually, MassBank is used, in which higher m/z values contribute more to the cosine similarity calculation.